 Please note: Our reserve collections are available to view by appointment.

-The publications below are available to purchase from the Shire Hall Gallery.
+The publications below are available to purchase from the Shire Hall Gallery

 Thomas Peploe Wood

 T.P.
 Wood (1817-1845) was working in the 1830s and 1840s - his work is an invaluable record of Staffordshire at this time.
-This generously illustrated book features the latest research on Wood's life and work.
+This beautifully illustrated book features the latest research on Wood's life and work.